sersht/news-parser/README.md

 _Download image_ button is __implemented and not available in Demo__.

 ## How to use
+### Demo
 Short instructions on _Help_ button.

+### Locally

 ## Limitations

-* Due to the free hosting plan and high server load - sometimes queries may not respond.
+Due to the free hosting plan and high server load - sometimes queries may not respond.

-* Manually restricted parser area because of holding a little amount of news in a database.
+Manually restricted parser area because of holding a little amount of news in a database.

 ## Technologies